 It places an emphasis on both individual and group achievement and promotes a full range of activities, which includes a very high standard of sport, music, drama and service to the community.
 The expectation is that all students leaving Judd will have gained success academically, achieved a well-balanced and confident approach to life and will be prepared for the challenges of leadership in the 21st century.
 Ofsted graded the school as outstanding in all categories in May 2015.

 The school was designated a Specialist Music College (with Mathematics) in September 2004 and became a High Performing Specialist School in October 2007 (taking Science as its second specialism).
 The school has produced many distinguished Old Juddians, including a Nobel Prize Winner, a Chief of the Defence Staff, two Bishops, a Royal Portrait Painter and many leaders of industry and commerce.

-Pass rates are consistently high; in 2018 more than a quarter of all A level results were graded A, repeating the previous year's success.
-Overall, 85% of grades were A - B. In GCSE more than half of all entries were graded A*, 8 or 9 (a record fifth year in succession).
+Pass rates are consistently high.
 The school has regularly featured in the national newspapers as one of the top state schools in the country.
-Ofsted has always judged the school to be "outstanding".
+Ofsted has always judged the school to be outstanding.